Luke-zm/DSI_Proj/project_3/README.md

 The simpler models actually performed exceptionally well.
 Like logistic regression and naive bayes.

-As mentioned in my readme.md, my goal is clear.
 It is to automate the forum control for both nintendo and playstation forums.
 Unfortunately, I can not simply choose nintendo over playstation.
 As such, a model with a good overall performance, in terms of the f1 score, is preferred.